 The library is open Monday through Thursday 8.00-16.00 and Friday 8.00-13.00 during the semester.
-Please register at the library (bring proof of your address, e.g. the registration form from the Buergerburo).
-You can borrow books for four weeks up to twelve weeks, unless another student would like to borrow the same book.
+Using your student card, you can borrow books for four weeks up to twelve weeks, unless another student has already borrowed the same book.